Skip to content Accessibility statement

 Option modules

 You will study five option modules, including at least language option module.
-Examples may include:
+Examples can be found below.
+Some option module combinations may not be possible.
+The options available to you will be confirmed after you begin your course.

 Italian modules: